-Write down your prescription provider and settings for the machine so your health care providers will be able to operate it.
+Write down your prescription settings and the name of the company for the machine so your health care providers will be able to operate it.

-The respiratory technician at St. Joseph's Hospital may need to talk to your provider about your settings.
+The respiratory technician at St. Joseph's Hospital may need to talk to your machine provider about your settings.